OpenNebula/docs/source/management_and_operations/network_management/tproxy.rst

     /var/log/one_tproxy.log
     /var/log/one_tproxy_br0.log

-Transparent Proxies internal implementation involves several networking primitives combined together:
+The internal implementation of Transparent Proxies involves several networking primitives combined together:

 * ``nft`` (``nftables``) to store the service mapping and manage ARP resolutions
 * ``ip netns`` / ``nsenter`` family of commands to manage and use network namespaces
 * ``ip link`` / ``ip address`` / ``ip route`` commands
 * ``/var/tmp/one/vnm/tproxy`` the actual implementation of the "String-Phone" daemon mesh

-Let's go here over several example command invocations to get familiar with the environment.
+Below are several example command invocations, to gain familiarity with the environment.

 **Listing service mappings in nftables:**